 With the meteoric growth of influencer marketing ($570 million spent on Instagram alone last year), influencers are commanding ever increasing fees for posting photos, videos, and blog posts about brands who sponsor them.

-The unfortunate (but predictable) consequence of this mini-gold rush is the rise of the fake influencer.
+The mini-gold rush of influencer marketing has had the unfortunate (but predictable) consequence of a rise in fake influencers.
 A quick Google search will instantly reveal a multitude of ways to buy fake followers, fakes likes, fake video views - these days you can even pay someone to post your Instagram photos for you, complete with captions and curated hashtags.
-By buying inflated statistics, fake influencers can command the fees of authentic ones, but drive far less real marketing value.
+By buying inflated statistics, false influencers can command the fees of authentic ones, but drive far less real marketing value.

-As a marketer, you must arm yourself with knowledge and the right tools to sift through the universe of influencers to identify those that can actually drive real customers your way.
+So, before you start contacting influencers, you, as a marketer, you must arm yourself with knowledge and the right tools.
+You first need to to sift through the legions of content creators to identify those that can actually drive real customers your way.

-While marketers typically come at things from a numbers perspective, it is important to realize that influencer marketing is less a numbers game and more an authenticity game.
+While marketers typically come at things from a numbers perspective, it is important to realize that influencer marketing is less a numbers game and more of an authenticity game.
 An inauthentic influencer with half a million followers can drive you far less value than a real one with ten thousand dedicated fans.
+Influencer marketing ROI is certainly impacted by engagement.

 Simply buying followers is the most obvious and common tactic used by fake influencers.
 There are plenty of services designed to do this.